KJY0627/Musma-Mars-project/README.md

 # MU001-Super admin;For managers

-1. Able to access every functions of MU005
+1. Able to access every function of MU005
 2. Matching and unmatching of devices and equipments
-3. Edit equipments and devices details
+3. Edit equipment informaion and devices details
-4. Add equipments' repair history informations, add devices' matching history with equipments
+4. Add equipments' repair history information, add devices' matching history with equipments
-5. Register equipments
+5. Register equipment

-# MU005-Viewrs;For general employees
+# MU005-Viewers;For general employees

-1. Monitoring equipments in a satelite map
+1. Monitoring equipments in a satellite map
-2. Monitoring weather for the electronics conditions
+2. Monitoring weather for the electronic conditions
 3. Listing equipments and devices sorting by options

 https://user-images.githubusercontent.com/100059297/200055497-42d49032-cb73-43ec-b1a0-edaa887338df.mp4